Xatra1/coin-clicker-source/README.md

-To play the game, simply download the source code from the latest release or get the latest (and possibly unstable!) version by typing the following commands into a terminal:
+To play the game, simply download the source code from any release or get the newest (and possibly unstable!) code by typing the following commands into a terminal:
 ```
 git clone https://github.com/Xatra1/coin-clicker-source.git
 cd coin-clicker-source